 Ramesses II Gate Jaffa

 We learn of its history from historical sources as well as from excavations that took place in Jaffa and its environs.
-The Bronze Age, the Period of Egyptian Rule: The most ancient remnants that were discovered in Jaffa are the remnants of a glacis that surrounded the hill during the 18th-century B.C.E.
+The Bronze Age, the Period of Egyptian Rule: The most ancient remnants discovered in Jaffa are the remnants of a glacis that surrounded the hill during the 18th century B.C.E.
 The remnants from this period, the period of the Egyptian conquest, attest that Jaffa was a city under Egyptian control on the model of other cities in Canaan.

 Some More About RamessesII Gate Jaffa

-In the central excavation area (area A) that is currently located in the Ramses Gate Garden remnants of a community from the close of the 17th century and the first half of the 16th century BCE were discovered.
-From the Late Bronze Age (the latter half of the 16th century and the 15-century BCE.) the remnants of buildings that were built out of bricks on stone foundations were discovered.
+In the central excavation area (area A) currently located in the Ramses Gate Garden, remnants of a community from the close of the 17th century and the first half of the 16th century BCE were discovered.
+The remnants of buildings built out of bricks on stone foundations were found from the Late Bronze Age (the latter half of the 16th century and the 15-century BCE.).

 From the Late Bronze Age (13-1400 BCE), three settlement layers were discovered: In the lowest layer, the remnants of structures and a granary built out of unhewn stones were discovered.
-Above it, we find the remains of an entrance gate to a luxurious palace from the period of the Egyptian Pharaoh Ramses II (1237-1304 BCE).
+Above it, we find the remains of an entrance gate to a luxurious palace from the Egyptian Pharaoh Ramses II (1237-1304 BCE).

 Between 1956 and 1962, fragments from the monumental facade that once adorned the entrance to a gate in a fortress of Ramesses II (ca. 1279-1212 BCE) were unearthed by Jacob Kaplan during excavations in Jaffa.

-The artwork of the gate was built out of hard and chiseled sandstone in which hieroglyphics bearing the titles and portions of the name of Ramesses II are engraved.
-The walls were built out of bricks and on top of them are remnants of the gate (the bronze axle of a wooden gate has been found) and the Egyptian fort that was destroyed in a vast conflagration (the end of the 13thCentury and beginning of the 12th Century BCE.)
+Furthermore, the gate artwork was built out of hard and chiseled sandstone in which hieroglyphics bearing the titles and portions of the name of Ramesses II are engraved.
+The walls were constructed out of bricks, and on top of them are remnants of the gate (the bronze axle of a wooden gate has been found) and the Egyptian fort that was destroyed in a vast conflagration (the end of the 13thCentury and beginning of the 12th Century BCE.)